Environmental impacts of animal agriculture: Energy consumption

-An important aspect of energy use of livestock production is the energy consumption that the animals contribute.
+An important aspect of energy use in livestock production is the energy consumption that the animals contribute.
 Feed Conversion Ratio is an animal's ability to convert feed into meat.
 The Feed Conversion Ratio (FCR) is calculated by taking the energy, protein, or mass input of the feed divided by the output of meat provided by the animal.
-A lower FCR corresponds with a smaller requirement of feed per meat out-put, therefore the animal contributes less GHG emissions.
+A lower FCR corresponds with a smaller requirement of feed per meat output, and therefore the animal contributes less GHG emissions.
 Chickens and pigs usually have a lower FCR compared to ruminants.

 Intensification and other changes in the livestock industries influence energy use, emissions, and other environmental effects of meat production.

 Manure can also have environmental benefits as a renewable energy source, in digester systems yielding biogas for heating and/or electricity generation.
 Manure biogas operations can be found in Asia, Europe, North America, and elsewhere.
 System cost is substantial, relative to US energy values, which may be a deterrent to more widespread use.
-Additional factors, such as odour control and carbon credits, may improve benefit to cost ratios.
+Additional factors, such as odour control and carbon credits, may improve benefit-to-cost ratios.
 Manure can be mixed with other organic wastes in anaerobic digesters to take advantage of economies of scale.
 Digested waste is more uniform in consistency than untreated organic wastes, and can have higher proportions of nutrients that are more available to plants, which enhances the utility of digestate as a fertiliser product.
 This encourages circularity in meat production, which is typically difficult to achieve due to environmental and food safety concerns.

 Greenhouse gas emissions

-Cows, sheep and other ruminants digest their food by enteric fermentation, and their burps are the main methane emissions from land use, land-use change, and forestry: together with methane and nitrous oxide from manure this makes livestock the main source of greenhouse gas emissions from agriculture.

-The IPCC Sixth Assessment Report in 2022 stated that: "Diets high in plant protein and low in meat and dairy are associated with lower GHG emissions. [...]
-Where appropriate, a shift to diets with a higher share of plant protein, moderate intake of animal-source foods and reduced intake of saturated fats could lead to substantial decreases in GHG emissions.
-Benefits would also include reduced land occupation and nutrient losses to the surrounding environment, while at the same time providing health benefits and reducing mortality from diet-related non-communicable diseases."

-According to a 2022 study quickly stopping animal agriculture would provide half the GHG emission reduction needed to meet the Paris Agreement goal of limiting global warming to 2 °C.

-The global food system is responsible for one-third of the global anthropogenic GHG emissions, of which meat accounts for nearly 60%.
+Methane and nitrous oxide emissions from cattle

+The Food and Agriculture Organization estimates that in 2015 around 7% of global greenhouse gas emissions (GHG) were due to cattle, but this is uncertain.
+Another estimate is 12% of global GHG.
+More recently Climate Trace estimates 4.5% directly from cattle in 2022.
+Reducing methane emissions quickly helps limit climate change.

+Gut flora in cattle include methanogens that produce methane as a byproduct of enteric fermentation, which cattle belch out.
+Additional methane is produced by anaerobic fermentation of manure in manure lagoons and other manure storage structures.
+Manure can also release nitrous oxide.
+Over 20 years atmospheric methane has 81 times the global warming potential of the same amount of atmospheric carbon dioxide.